-The prestigious recognition, up from 407 last year and 215 more than a decade ago, comes from the Foundation for Environmental Education (FEE), which assigns the flags to beaches with "excellent" water quality.
+The prestigious recognition, up from 427 last year and more than double the number from around a decade ago, comes from the Foundation for Environmental Education (FEE) which assigns the flags to beaches with "excellent" water quality.

 The Italian region with the highest number of Bandiera Blu beaches is Liguria, once again in the top spot with 34 beaches including two new entries: Laigueglia and Sori.

 Puglia is now in second place with 22 Bandiera Blu resorts, with four new locations: Gallipoli, Isole Tremiti, Leporano and Vieste.